-There are no duties for a successor trustee to perform until the creator of the trust cannot perform their duties.
+There are no fiduciary duties for a successor trustee of California trusts to perform until the creator of the trust cannot perform their duties.

 When a living trust gets created, the creator of the trust manages and controls the trust.

-When the creator of a living trust dies, the trust becomes irrevocable.
+When creators of a California trusts die, the trust becomes irrevocable.
 The trust cannot be changed without permission from the beneficiaries or the probate court.
 Probate code 15404 provides for modification of irrevocable trusts.

 If the creator of the revocable trust can no longer manage the affairs of the trust, then the successor trustee steps in.
 This could happen when: